nstjuliana/Company-MCP/memory-bank/progress.md

 - Should create SQLite database with FTS5 index
 - Should generate vector embeddings (if OpenAI key provided)
 - Should handle incremental updates
+- Should process markdown files from `sftp-markdown-files/` or convert them to JSON format

+❌ **Markdown to JSON Converter**:
+- May need utility to convert downloaded markdown files to JSON format
+- Or update indexing script to parse markdown files directly

 ### Testing
 ❌ **Automated Tests**: